 Not at all.
-These con artists can be convincing, but they are not legit.
+These con artists can be convincing, but they're not legit.
 Constitutional arguments against the tax laws are routinely dismissed by courts, and their proponents are fined or jailed.
 More sophisticated scams involve multiple family trusts, limited partnerships, and credit cards issued by offshore banks.
-While these schemes can confuse and slow down the IRS, they are bogus, period.
+While these schemes can confuse and slow down the IRS, they're bogus, period.

-Don't overworry about a nonfiled return due more than six years ago if you haven't heard from the IRS.
+Don't over-worry about a nonfiled return due more than six years ago if you haven't heard from the IRS.
 The IRS usually doesn't go after nonfilers after six years.
-For more information, see Tax Returns: If You Haven't Filed in a While.

 Yes.
 Filing saves you from the possibility of being criminally charged or, more likely, from being hit with a fine for failing to file or for filing late.
 Interest continues to build up until you pay.
-Of course, filing without paying will bring the IRS collector into your life, but he or she will be friendlier if he or she doesn't have to hunt you down.
+Of course, filing without paying will bring the IRS collector into your life, but the collector will be friendlier if they don't have to hunt you down.
 The sooner you start filing, the better.

 Probably not.
-Although you can get extensions to file your tax return, you still must pay by April 15 or the IRS can impose a penalty and charge interest.
+Although you can get extensions to file your tax return, you still must pay by April 15, or the IRS can impose a penalty and charge interest.
 You can try pleading hardship on IRS Form 1127 to get up to six months extra to pay, but the IRS may require that you post a bond or mortgage, which is impractical for most people.
 Few payment extensions are granted.
 Even then, only penalties, not interest, stop accruing.
 Form 1127 works best in requesting an extension to pay estate taxes.
-For more information, see Filing and Paying Taxes Late.

-Maybe -- the idea is frequently kicked around in Congress.
+Maybe—the idea is frequently kicked around in Congress.
 However, the IRS has always opposed tax amnesty legislation, which lets nonfilers come forward without being criminally prosecuted or civilly fined.
 The IRS's reasoning is that after the amnesty period expires, significant numbers of people won't file, expecting another amnesty.
-Based on the success of various states trying, the IRS may be wrong.
+Based on the success of various states trying, the IRS might be wrong.

 Yes, but you don't get the reward until the IRS collects from the cheater.
 There are two different programs depending on the amount of money involved.
 For cases involving less than $2 million or individual taxpayers with gross incomes of less than $200,000, the maximum amount that can be awarded is 15% of the amount collected.
 These awards are discretionary and the informant cannot dispute what the IRS decides.
 If the case involves someone whose gross income exceeds $200,000 or the amount involved is over $2 million, the IRS will pay 15% to 30% of the amount collected.